James4Ever0/vimgolf-gym/README.md

 pip install git+https://github.com/james4ever0/vimgolf-gym.git
 ```

-If you do have vim installed locally, you can use this docker image:
+If you do not have vim installed locally, or want an extra layer of isolation, you can use this docker image:

 ```bash
 # build the image